ArtemD25/toDoApp/README.md

 The application allows you to create, update and delete tasks as well as mark / unmark them completed or important

 ## Launching the app
 Make sure you have node.js installed on your machine as well as docker.
-Also make sure there is no local database running on your port 5432.
-If that is the case, temporarily stop this process.

 In order to launch the project, type in the following command in your shell (from the project root directory)
 ```shell